awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

   ```
   sudo swapon /var/swapfile
   ```
 + Move or resize the environment to an instance or server with more compute resources\.
-To move or resize Amazon EC2 instances, see [Moving or Resizing and Environment](move-environment.md)\.
+To move or resize Amazon EC2 instances, see [Moving or Resizing an Environment in AWS Cloud9](move-environment.md)\.
 For other instance or server types, refer to your instance's or server's documentation\.

 ## Previewing a File Returns a 499 Error<a name="troubleshooting-file-preview-script-block"></a>